SpiritIT/timezonecomplete/README.md

 ### 1.4.2
 * Ensured tests run with different TZ environment variable settings
 * Ensured build runs on Travis CI and the coverage is picked up by Coveralls.io
+* Bugfix in weekDay() for times near 00:00:00 with certain machine time zones

 ### 1.4.1
 * Ensured all code is covered with tests using istanbul